GitCadet/HelloWorld/README.md

 - Used git stash to temporarily save uncommitted changes and allow for task switching.
 - Successfully reapplied stashed changes after resolving conflicts.
 - Rebasing prod branches onto the updated main branch to maintain a linear commit history.
-- Used git push -f to update remote branches after rebasing, ensuring a clean history.
+- Used `git push -f` to update remote branches after rebasing, ensuring a clean history.

   ![image alt](https://github.com/GitCadet/HelloWorld/blob/main/Screenshot%202025-01-20%20at%2017.30.56.png?raw=true)

-### 7. **Merging into `prod`**
+### 7. **Merging into main**
-- Validated the main branch and merged it into the prod branch to simulate a deployment.
+- Validated the prod branch and merged it into the main branch to simulate a deployment.
 - Verified the deployment by testing the updated web application to ensure all changes were reflected and functional.

 ## Outcome
-By completing these exercises, and simulating team collaboration by pulling, pushing, and resolving conflicts on shared branches, I developed a deeper understanding of Git best practices for repository management and version control.
+By completing these exercises, and imitating team collaboration by pulling, pushing, and resolving conflicts on shared branches, I developed a deeper understanding of Git best practices for repository management and version control.
 I made sure the skills I practiced are transferable to team-based workflows in real world development projects.